rotnicki/Dzida/index.md

 Stronki

 {% for page in site.pages %}
-    {% if page.path contains "docs" %}
+    {% if page.path contains 'docs' %}
         {{ page.content }}
     {% enfif %}
 {% endfor %}